-TORCH Re-Imagining Performance Network - Graduate ‘Work-in-Progress’ Event
+TORCH Reimagining Performance Network – Graduate ‘Work-in-Progress’ Event

-Light refreshment will be provided.
+Light refreshments will be provided.
+All welcome!

 Reimagining Performance Network, TORCH Networks